schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/steps/step1.md

 -----

+# Get Familiar with the File Browser

+Click on the "File Browser" tab.
+You will see the list of files and directories.
+Files created and used in this tutorial will be in the `share` folder.
+Click on that folder to view files.
+To return to the home page, click the refresh button on the "File Browser" tab.

+## Start the SchemaCrawler Interactive Shell

 > We assume that you are familiar with the SchemaCrawler Interactive Shell.

-## Start the SchemaCrawler Interactive Shell

 Start the SchemaCrawler Interactive Shell, by running:

 `schemacrawler --shell`{{execute}}

 ## Load Metadata